daenvil/MarkdownLabel/addons/markdownlabel/README.md

 ## Installation

+**From Github:**

-1. Download the `addons` folder of this repository.
+1. Download the `addons` folder of this repository
-2. Place it in your project's root folder.
+2. Place it in your project's root folder (merge it if you already have an 'addons' folder)
+3. Go to `Project > Project Settings... > Plugins` and enable the MarkdownLabel plugin

+**From Godot:**

+1. Go to the AssetLib tab and search for MarkdownLabel
+2. Click "Download" and then "Install"
-3. Go to `Project > Project Settings... > Plugins` and enable the MarkdownLabel plugin.
+3. Go to `Project > Project Settings... > Plugins` and enable the MarkdownLabel plugin

-4. Reload the project.
+You might need to reload the project.

 ## Usage